modernmt/modernmt/README.md

 Read [INSTALL.md](INSTALL.md)

-The distribution includes a small dataset (folder ./examples) to test translations from English to Italian in different domains.
+The distribution includes a small dataset (folder ./examples) to train and test translations from English to Italian in two domains.

 ### Create an engine